 Courses that meet the foreign-language requirement and the additional-writing requirement are not marked.
 The third-quarter (or second-semester) course in any language meets the language requirement, so long as the entire first-year sequence totals at least 12 credits (regardless of whether the student earned credit for the earlier parts of the sequence).
 Consult the quarterly Time Schedule for writing-intensive courses that meet the additional-writing requirement.

 In fulfilling the requirements for a major, the student engages in thorough study of a discipline or subject, aimed at developing knowledge in depth.
 This part of the student's program is determined by the department, school, or faculty committee with which the major study is pursued.
 Measured in academic credits, the "major" required of each student consists of 50 or more prescribed credits in a department of the College or a closely related group of departments.
-Descriptions of major programs are printed below.
+Descriptions of major programs are shown below.

 Credits Required Outside Major Department